Right to information

 How can I access government information?

-If you have any questions or need advice accessing information from NSW Treasury, please contact us by emailing email@example.com.
+If you have any questions or need advice accessing information from the Department of Premier and Cabinet, please contact us by emailing [email protected].